Technical Report : ContikiMAC vs X-MAC performance analysis: Realistic topologies - RPL routing

 This section presents the results of our experiments with larger, randomly generated topologies and dynamic routing using RPL.
 The results are summarized in Table~\ref{tab:metric1}.
 There is one row per MAC protocol.
 The first column provides the average packet delivery ratio (PDR).
-The second column provides the average number of retransmissions (ReTX) along with the standard deviation.
-The third column provides the end-to-end latency along with the standard deviation.
+The second column provides the average ETX along with the standard deviation.
+The third column provides the end-to-end latency along with the standard deviation among the different simulations.

 The following subsections discuss each column separately.
 A final subsection discusses results in terms of duty-cycle and energy consumption.